Skip to content

 Too little

-Many factors can lead to a decrease in waveform amplitude and a low ETCO2.
+Many factors can lead to decreased waveform amplitude and a low ETCO2.
 These include a decrease in CO2 production, reduced or lack of pulmonary perfusion (lack of blood reaching the alveoli means a lack of gas exchange), changes in alveolar ventilation (such as apnoea or hyperventilation), cardiac arrest, hypothermia (which cases decreased CO2 production) or faulty apparatus (such as disconnections, leaks, or ventilator malfunction).

 Hypotension, hypovolemia, reduced cardiac output, or pulmonary embolism can cause a decrease in pulmonary perfusion.